FAQ (or, more honestly, Things We Want You to Know)

 I am unable to bid on your eBay auctions.
 Can you add me to your exempt list?

-No. Our buyer requirement settings are in place to protect us as sellers.
+Not unless we have an established, multi-transaction business relationship with you.
+Our buyer requirement settings are in place to protect us as sellers.

 Why don't you tag people in posts on Facebook?